 Language education is an area where open-access resources, online courses, virtual classrooms and social networks based on information and communication technology (ICT) are being increasingly used to give learners access to information, promote interaction and communication, and enhance digital literacy skills.
-However, the rapid development of tools and resources presents both opportunities and challenges.
+However, the urgent need for teachers to provide online tuition, as a result of the COVID-19 pandemic, alongside the increasingly rapid development of tools and resources present both opportunities and challenges.
 In order to maximize the potential of ICT in language teaching, it is crucial that it is used in a pedagogically sound way that corresponds to the individual needs of the learners.
 It is also important that the use of ICT is introduced and supported in a sustainable way and in a range of pedagogical approaches that promote lifelong learning.

 - Language teacher